tolicodes/articles/DevOps Message Broker.md

 And then we just dump it into D3's [Graph](https://bl.ocks.org/cjrd/6863459) and we've got ourselves a visual representation.
 It even has a graph builder so that you can generate and rearrange graphs and save it to the DB.

-Now we have documentation of all of our services
+Now we have documentation of all of our services.
+Yay!

+### Discovery of Services
+What if we m
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwMTk2MjE5MCwxNzQ3MDI1OTMwLC03ND
+eyJoaXN0b3J5IjpbMTc0MzQ4NjUyNiwxNzQ3MDI1OTMwLC03ND
 kzODUxMDEsMTUzNjkzMTgzN119
 -->